 Mobilisation of Private Capital in Relation to UN Sustainable Development Goals

-The primary motivation for the IACPM research is the global push toward fulfilment of the UN Sustainable Development Goals and efforts to engage private sector capital to bridge the funding gap and increase from ‘billions to trillions’ of investments.
+The primary motivation for the IACPM research is the global push toward fulfillment of the UN Sustainable Development Goals and efforts to engage private sector capital to bridge the funding gap and increase from ‘billions to trillions’ of investments.
 The research seeks to broaden our members’ understanding of private sector capital mobilisation by exploring the relationship between private sector banks and development finance institutions (DFIs) – from the perspective of the private sector.

 The research was organized around the following key themes: